Roll20/roll20-api-scripts/Supernotes/README.md

 You will need to edit the code of the script if you wish to create a custom configuration, or contact keithcurtis on the Roll20 forum and request an addition.
 The pre-installed sheets are:

-Default Template, D&D 5th Edition by Roll20, 5e Shaped, Pathfinder by Roll20, Pathfinder Community, Pathfinder 2e by Roll20, Starfinder
+Default Template, D&D 5th Edition by Roll20, 5e Shaped, Pathfinder by Roll20, Pathfinder Community, Pathfinder 2e by Roll20, Starfinder, Call of Cthulhu 7th Edition by Roll20

 ## Changelog

-0.0.7 Fixed bug where token notes would break on accented characters
+- 0.0.7 Fixed bug where token notes would break on accented characters

-0.0.9 Added --notitle
+- 0.0.9 Added `--notitle`

-0.0.91 added --id
+- 0.0.91 added `--id`
+- 1.1.0 added  Improved Pathfinder template usage

-1.1.0 added --tokenimage, updated semantic versioning
+- 1.1.1 added `--tokenimage`, updated semantic versioning
+- 1.1.2 Added Handout Feature
+- 1.1.3 Added support for Call of Cthulhu 7th Edition by Roll20